CodeOS99/MotionMasher/README.md

 # How to run?

-In the releases tab, download the release for your platform, locate main.exe,
+Download the [release](https://github.com/CodeOS99/MotionMasher/releases/tag/v1.0) for your platform, unzip, locate main.exe,

 ![image](https://github.com/user-attachments/assets/0f4f41a9-8073-4633-8185-f8f531a5fef7)